The day Ukraine's 'Maidan' lost control

 The day had begun in a hopeful mood when, responding to social media, hundreds of residents of Kiev arrived with brooms and dustbin bags to help clean up the square.

-And, as troops patrolled the streets of Crimea and military installations, many of those who lived on the square struggled to take in the rumours of war.
+And, as troops patrolled the streets of Crimea and military installations, many of those who lived on the square struggled to take in the rumors of war.

 Alexei Kuznetsov, a 51-year-old driver, part of a group of protesters from the Donetsk region, had lived in the square for weeks and been wounded in the leg during fighting.